5 Ways to Measure Hotel Kitchen Performance

 The profits generated by a hotel restaurant may be the clearest indicator of your kitchen's performance.
 However, profit margins won't tell you what needs to be fixed.
 They will only let you know if there is a problem with your hotel's kitchen.

-The waste output of your hotel kitchen is another important indicator of the efficiency of the kitchen, staff, and the management who oversee daily tasks.
+The waste output of your hotel kitchen is another important indicator of the efficiency of the kitchen.
 Excessive amounts of waste may be an indicator of inefficiencies that could be cutting into your hotel kitchen's profits.
 One of the biggest sources of waste in a hotel kitchen is spoiled or rotting food.
 Because food is purchased in bulk quantities in order to accommodate a large number of diners, food is more likely to spoil before it can be used.
 If your hotel kitchen is dealing with excessive amounts of wasted food, there is a problem with the ordering and inventory process.
 Keeping detailed inventory lists and measuring the precise quantities of food that are used at your hotel will help you increase the efficiency and performance of your hotel kitchen.

 Your hotel kitchen's performance will directly dictate the positive reactions you get from customers, hotel guests, and diners who visit your hotel.
 When customers are happy, the profits generated by your hotel kitchen will increase dramatically.
 Measuring your performance with these five methods will give you an idea of where your kitchen stands and what areas could use improvement.